quintao/climbingcoach/privacy.md

 ## Data deletion

 If you want to remove all of our data, you can just unistall the app.
-All the data will be deleted.
+All the data will be deleted, since no data exists on the Cloud.

 ## Changes to This Policy